-Serie A Clubs Cleared To Start Team Training
+Serie A clubs cleared to start team training

 As part of further easing of lockdown measures, Conte gave the green light for team training to take place next week.

-"Team training will resume on May 18, including football," he said as part of a Saturday address.
+"Team training will resume on 18 May, including football," he said as part of a weekend address.

 The decision moves Serie A closer to a resumption, although Conte said himself and sports minister Vincenzo Spadafora still had outstanding conditions to be met before Italy's top flight can follow the Bundesliga back into action.